maorkn/CoSMIC-side-kick/README.md

 ## 6. Notes and extensions

-- Mapping uses a simple global identity measure (including a fast path for equal-length sequences, and a more general alignment for length mismatches).
-If your dataset becomes large, we can switch to `vsearch` or `blastn` for faster similarity searches.
+- Mapping uses `minimap2` by default when available, or `vsearch` when `mapping_tool: vsearch` is set in the config.
+If neither mapper is available, the code falls back to a simple in-Python global identity measure (with a fast path for equal-length sequences).
 - Currently, only Prokka-based annotation is implemented, but the code is structured so another tool (including Trinotate) could be plugged in if needed.
 - The LLM-oriented report currently uses Prokka’s TSV output to summarize:
   - most frequent annotated products per MAG,